 Submit the firearm to a Department armorer for inspection and function checking.
 The armorer shall ensure the weapon is clean and functioning properly by doing the following:

-1. Observe the owner field strip his/her weapon and inspect all observable parts for cleanliness and lubrication.
+1. Observe the owner field strip their weapon and inspect all observable parts for cleanliness and lubrication.

 2. Observe the owner reconfigure the weapon for use.